-AP Government and Politics Duration: One Year UC/CSU Approved: Yes (Area A - History/Social Science); NCAA: Yes Type of Course: Elective Core Course- Fulfills Civics/Economics graduation requirement To be eligible for consideration: Successful completion of the following: B+ or better in Modern World History (Global Studies); B+ or better in Western Cultures; B+ or better in US History OR B- or better in AP US History; B+ or better in Algebra 1; B+ or better in Algebra 2; OR B- or better in Algebra 2H Year Level: 12
+AP Government and Politics Duration: One Year UC/CSU Approved: Yes (Area A - History/Social Science); NCAA: Yes Type of Course: Elective Core Course- Fulfills Civics/Economics graduation requirement To be eligible for consideration: Successful completion of the following: B+ or better in US History OR B- or better in AP US History; B+ or better in Algebra 1; B+ or better in Algebra 2; OR B- or better in Algebra 2H Year Level: 12

 Description: This two semester course focuses on the nature of the American political system, its development over the past 200 years and how it works today.
 Content areas include principles of our government, interpretation of original documents, political beliefs and behaviors, political parties and interest groups, national institutions and policy processes and law.
 Students will have the opportunity to actively participate in this class through individual and group discussion, presentations and research, with a special focus on current issues.
 One of the primary objectives of this course is to expose students to all areas of information covered on the AP examination.
+Students must take the AP exam for course credit.

-AP Economics Duration: One Year UC/CSU Approved: Yes (Area G - College Preparatory Elective); NCAA: Yes Type of Course: Elective Core Course- Fulfills Civics/Economics graduation requirement To be eligible for consideration: Successful completion of the following: B+ or better in Modern World History (Global Studies); B+ or better in Western Cultures; B+ or better in US History OR B- or better in AP US History; B+ or better in Algebra 1; B+ or better in Algebra 2; OR B- or better in Algebra 2(H) Year Level: 12
+AP Economics Duration: One Year UC/CSU Approved: Yes (Area G - College Preparatory Elective); NCAA: Yes Type of Course: Elective Core Course- Fulfills Civics/Economics graduation requirement To be eligible for consideration: Successful completion of the following: B+ or better in US History OR B- or better in AP US History; B+ or better in Algebra 1; B+ or better in Algebra 2; OR B- or better in Algebra 2(H) Year Level: 12